wdecoster/nanopore_flanders_website/content/projects.md

 ### Terms & Conditions

 - Winners must acknowledge Oxford Nanopore Technologies in publications
+- Selected applicants will give a short pitch at the 2026 Nanopore Day
 - Results should be presented at a future Flanders Nanopore Day
 - Flow cells must be used within 6 months of receipt
 - Projects should comply with institutional ethics requirements